 Ana Luiza de Lima Coimbra holds a B.A. in Portuguese and English language and literature from Universidade de São Paulo and has worked with CIEE since 1989.
 She has an M.A. in oral history at the Universidade de São Paulo, and extensive experience in international education.
 Prior to CIEE, Ana volunteered for American Field Service and taught Portuguese language and literature and English in secondary public and private schools from 1964 through 1986, during the years of the dictatorship in Brazil.
 She directed her own language school from 1974 until 1986.
 Her present academic research focuses on intercultural philosophy and the perception of Brazilian studies in the United States.

 Christiane Nagayassu is responsible for the student services and administration of the Business and Culture Program.
 Before joining CIEE in September 2012, Christiane worked for 12 years at one of CIEE's host institutions in Sao Paulo, FGV.
 Her experience at FGV in the Career and Internship Office focused on internship and trainee programs, employment initiatives, recruitment and job placement and other career services.
 Christiane graduated from ESPM in social communication (advertising and marketing) and has a post-graduate certificate in Marketing from FGV.

 Where You'll Study

 Where You'll Study

 Study abroad students take CIEE-run language courses at classrooms in the CIEE headquarters and a language institute in the residential Perdizes neighborhood, not far from São Paulo’s famous Avenida Paulista, with good access to public transportation.
 The University neighborhood has gyms, bookstores, and numerous restaurants and cafés filled with students and locals.
-The CIEE Study Center is conveniently located just two blocks from the PUC-SP campus.
+The CIEE Study Center is conveniently located just three blocks from the PUC-SP campus.

 Housing & Meals